If Jesus Rose from the Dead, then (#37) He Would Have Equipped Us to Change the World

 Here is our equipping that comes from God dwelling within us:

-1. We are not to be timid, fearful, or cowardly, but instead are given a Spirit of power and love and self-control, discipline, sound judgment (2 Timothy 1:7).
+1. We are given a Spirit of power and love and self-control, discipline, sound judgment (2 Timothy 1:7).
+Therefore, we are not to be timid, cowardly, or fearful.
 Paul says that the power we are given is the same power that was “exerted when He raised Christ from the dead” (Ephesians 1:15-20).
 This is quite phenomenal to contemplate.

 3. He will reveal the thoughts of God to us (1 Corinthians 2:10-11).
 This is amazing!
 That God has granted us the privilege to know His thoughts?
 But again, His thoughts aren't revealed to me just for my personal benefit.

-4. Allow us to “speak the word of God boldly” (Acts 4:31).
+4. The Holy Spirit empowers us to “speak the word of God boldly” (Acts 4:31).
 We are equipped to express the truth of God with “boldness” which means openly, plainly, with confidence and with “cheerful courage”.

 5. The Holy Spirit intercedes for us (Romans 8:26-27).
 This is another absolutely shocking thing to me... that God takes my blundering words and inward groans and translates them into divine prayers.
 What an amazingly freeing thing!
 I do not have to try to impress God with some kind of grand eloquence when I pray.
-Too often our prayers are for ourselves, but think about His purpose in us and that God has given us, as His children, the privilege to ask on behalf of, and for the benefit of, our neighbor.
+Too often our prayers are for ourselves, or maybe to impress those who are listening in.
+But think about His purpose in us.
+God has given us, as His children, the privilege to ask on behalf of, and for the benefit of, our neighbor.
 And He listens to us!

 6. The Holy Spirit produces gifts within us.
 Ah, I suppose this one may throw us as it did me for many years.
-For I used to think that the gifts of the Spirit were for me.
-But if you look at the list just in Galatians 5:22-25, you will begin to realize that they are for others (love, patience, kindness, goodness, etc.) These gifts all make you attractively winsome to your neighbor.
+I used to think that the gifts of the Spirit were for me.
+But if you look at the list just in Galatians 5:22-25, you will begin to realize that they are for others (love, patience, kindness, goodness, etc.) Yes, they bring much benefit to our own well being, but these gifts are crafted to make you attractively winsome to your neighbor and help you minister to them.

-But, there is also great gain to us as believers by God dwelling within us.
+There is also great gain to us as believers that comes from God dwelling within us.
 We would be remiss if we did not also list at least six of those blessings:

 1. We are sealed by the Holy Spirit who is our “deposit guaranteeing our inheritance” (Ephesians 1:11-14)